pombredanne/craft-ai-client-python/README.rst

    context that is older than this duration.
 You should generally choose the smallest value that fits this description.

-    :warning: if no time\_quantum is specified, the default value is 600.
+    ⚠️ if no time\_quantum is specified, the default value is 600.

-    :warning: if no learning\_period is specified, the default value is 15000 time quantums.
+    ⚠️ if no learning\_period is specified, the default value is 15000 time quantums.

 Context properties types
 ^^^^^^^^^^^^^^^^^^^^^^^^